progwebtec/classes-module/content/classes/ss2025/wt1/labs/sprint-02-first-express-app.md

 Add a public_html folder to your project, and map it to a subpath using the nginx config such that all static html files in public_html are accessible via [http://localhost/doc](http://localhost/doc).
 You need to edit {{< source path = "sample-docker/nginx/templates/default.conf.template" >}} and the mounts in {{< source path = "sample-docker/compose.yml" >}}

 ### e.
+Is the Dockerfile / build needed?

+Review the Dockerfile and compose.yml - the Dockerfile defines our own image, and compose.yml contains instructions to build it.
+Is this really necessary?
+Why or why not?
+What would change if you wanted to deploy the app to production?
+(Hint: both the Dockerfile and the compose.yml will need adaptions)
+Discuss this questions in your team, and (try to) verify your hypotheses by trying them out in a branch.

+### f.
 For the bored: add sll with self-signed certificates

 Add the ssl configuration from the (currently not used)
 {{< source path = "sample-docker/nginx/templates/default.conf.ssl.template" >}}, uncomment the environment variables in compose.yml